dorukkocaman/DSA210-Project/5 ) Machine Learning.md

 ---

 ## 🚀 Python Codes for Showing Expectancy Line and Heat Maps

+_I have used nearly the same codes expect taken data from different resoruces so to avoid cluster I will only use once_

 # Code 1 ( Scatter Plot of Points Per Game )

 ```python